zeljkoobrenovic/grounded-architecture/_posts/2022-07-10-communication.md

         margin-top: 42px;
     }
     h4 {
-        margin-top: 42px;
+        margin-top: 52px;
     }
 </style>

 <br>
-This text presents three practical and influential resources that I've personally found beneficial for IT and software architects.
-These resources are particularly useful for enhancing communication skills and improving project management effectiveness.
+This text presents three practical and influential resources I've found beneficial for IT and software architects to enhance their communication skills.

 * **"So What!
-How to Communicate What Really Matters to Your Audience" by Mark Magnacca** - This book focuses on communication techniques for IT professionals, emphasizing clarity, audience understanding, and relevance.
-It teaches architects to effectively convey their ideas by understanding the audience's needs, utilizing clear messaging, and engaging through stories and interactive dialogue.
-The book provides specific storylines and scenarios to apply these techniques, such as explaining new technologies to stakeholders or discussing project changes with teams.
+How to Communicate What Really Matters to Your Audience" by Mark Magnacca** focuses on communication techniques emphasizing clarity, audience understanding, and relevance.
+It teaches how to convey ideas effectively by understanding the audience's needs, utilizing clear messaging, and engaging through stories and interactive dialogue.
+The book provides specific storylines and scenarios to apply these techniques.

-* **"Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity" by Kim Scott** - This guide is essential for IT leaders who aim to build strong teams and foster open communication.
-Scott introduces the concept of Radical Candor, which combines personal care with direct challenges, helping leaders to provide honest feedback while building genuine relationships.
+* **"Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity" by Kim Scott** - This guide is essential for anyone who aims to build strong teams and foster open communication.
+Scott introduces the concept of Radical Candor, which combines personal care with direct challenges, helping leaders provide honest feedback while building genuine relationships.
 The book outlines various quadrants of interaction styles, including Ruinous Empathy and Obnoxious Aggression, providing a framework for understanding the effects of different communication approaches.

-* **"Never Split the Difference: Negotiating As If Your Life Depended On It" by Chris Voss** - Drawing from his experience as an FBI negotiator, Voss offers strategies for high-stakes negotiations and everyday communications within IT environments.
-Techniques such as Tactical Empathy, Mirroring, and Calibrated Questions help IT architects navigate difficult discussions and reach effective agreements without compromising project goals.
+* **"Never Split the Difference: Negotiating As If Your Life Depended On It" by Chris Voss** - Drawing from his experience as an FBI negotiator, Voss offers strategies for high-stakes negotiations.
+Techniques such as Tactical Empathy, Mirroring, and Calibrated Questions can help navigate difficult discussions and reach effective agreements without compromising goals.

-Each resource can equip IT professionals with the tools to improve their communication and leadership skills, which are crucial for managing teams, persuading stakeholders, and driving successful project outcomes in the fast-paced technology field.
+Each resource can equip IT architects with the tools to improve their communication and leadership skills, which are crucial for influencing stakeholders, driving successful project outcomes,  and managing teams in the fast-paced technology field.

 <br>
 ## So What!

 **"So What?
-How to Communicate What Really Matters to Your Audience"** by Mark Magnacca is an essential guide for IT and software architects who must effectively communicate their ideas and solutions to stakeholders, team members, and clients.
+How to Communicate What Really Matters to Your Audience"** by Mark Magnacca is an essential guide for effectively communicating their ideas and solutions to stakeholders, team members, or clients.
 This book emphasizes the importance of delivering clear, concise, and relevant messages that resonate with the audience's needs and concerns.
-By applying the principles outlined in "So What!", IT professionals can enhance their communication skills, ensuring their technical insights are understood and valued.
+By applying the principles outlined in "So What!", IT architects can enhance their communication skills, ensuring their technical insights are understood and valued.

 ![](assets/images/iStock-1214110598.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">